robertgshaw/pacman/README.md

     The server currently runs on the localhost.

 ## Longer Term Goals:
+    1) Build out a browser based client - will use React for this
+    2) Put onto AWS (did a proof of concept here with ECS + got it working); will ultimately move there
-    1) Build pacman features into the game
+    3) Build actual pacman features into the game
-    2) Allow server to hold multiple simultaneous games
-    3) Put Server onto AWS and actually run over the internet (vs localhost)
-    4) Move the Client Side code into a browser

 ## Project Design
 ### Server: